hughjonesd/betr/vignettes/Writing-experiments-with-betr.md

 ```

-A couple of small points.
+Note that:

 * Parameters for the experiment are set at the top of the file so they can be
 edited easily.

 * When the file is sourced, a random seed is set.
 The seed will be stored when
-`spluseady` is called.
+`ready` is called.
 So, if the experiment is replayed, exactly the same random
 numbers will be generated.
 (We should have done this for the previous guessing
 game!)
+Of course, you want to use a different seed for each session.
+One way to
+ensure this would be `seed <- readline("Please enter a large random integer: ")`.

 * The column `mydf$group` records each subject's group.
 In this case, subject ids
 1-2 are in group 1, subject ids 3-4 are in group 2, and so on.
 This is not